 Time elapsed: 2w1d

-Your frustration from the day before is gone, and now you are feeling inspired.
+Your frustration from yesterday is gone, and now you are feeling inspired.
 And it’s not just because you are starting to understand how databases work.
-It’s because you are starting to understand why.
+It’s because you are starting to understand why data is so important.

 As always, you spent your morning with a book in one hand and a cup of tea in the other.
 Today’s book was about the invention of writing in two very old countries called Egypt and Sumer.